c-oreills/c-oreills-staging/_posts/2015-03-01-testing-race-conditions-in-python.md

 layout: post
 ---

+Race conditions are a danger whenever you have more than one process or thread accessing the same data.
+This post explores how to test race conditions after identifying them.

+## Incrmnt

 You're working on a hot new startup, Incrmnt, which does one thing and does it well.

 You display a global counter and a plus sign.
 Users can click the plus sign and the counter increases by one.
 It's so simple!
 It's so addictive!
 It's the next big thing for sure!